sindarin-inc/tiny-font/src/README.md

 - A new UI/Fonts/Font.hpp that is usable by the application to retrived proper definitions to use the Drivers
 - platformio.ini modified to
   - add the linux's freetype library for the 8-bits simulator.
 There coud be issues related to the test automations on GitHub that could require some adjustments.
-  - add CONFIG_FONT_IBMF and CONFIG_FONT_TTF -D definitions for both simulators (current Sol and 8-bits)
+  - add CONFIG_TINYFONT_IBMF and CONFIG_TINYFONT_TTF -D definitions for both simulators (current Sol and 8-bits)

 - all GFX Fonts removed (folder src/UI/Fonts/GFXFonts deleted)
 - all use of GFX fonts removed (mainly in the DisplaySystem class)